Thursday 30th June 2022 10am – 5pm

-The conference is taking place in the precincts of spectacular Canterbury Cathedral during the Becket 2020 celebrations.
+The conference is taking place in the precincts of spectacular Canterbury Cathedral.

 Our keynote speaker is author, priest and therapist Marie-Elsa Bragg, whose book Sleeping Letters combines prose memoir and poetry.
 Bel Mooney wrote that the book is ‘moving, challenging and hauntingly beautiful.
 When the author was six, her mother (an artist and the wife of broadcaster Melvyn Bragg) committed suicide.
 This exquisite book chronicles the quest to process a grief that can never end. ‘

 We have speakers confirmed on poetry and prison, poetry and the body and poetry and hope, poetry and loss, among others.
 The full programme will be available at the end of March 2022.
 Sign up for updates at the right of this page.

 There will be music, a bookstall, chances to network and an opportunity to enjoy Canterbury.

-The day ticket is £85 and can be booked here.
+The day ticket is £85 and bookings will open in autumn 2020.
 It includes tea, coffee, lunch and entry to the cathedral.

 Extend your visit …